justesen/life/README.md

 3) Bugs
 -------
-Please forward any bugs you find to me at
+Please forward any bugs you find to me at `mathias.justesen@gmail.com` or make a pull request.
-> `mathias.justesen@gmail.com`

 4) License and copyright information
 ------------------------
-This software is licensed under the MIT License, see LICENSE for more information
+This software is licensed under the MIT License, see LICENSE for more information.